We work hard to get orders out as quickly as possible, but our demand does fluctuate. Please allow 2-3 days for order processing.

 We are commonly asked about fit issues with our slides on P80 frames.
 We think highly of the P80 frame and enjoy building them, but we have also seen fairly large variances in P80 frame rails from one frame to the next.
 Some will go together with very minimal fitting, others require substantial fitting of both the front and rear rails.
-It is worth noting that we have never heard of a slide fit issue on a factory Glock frame.

 Front rails stoned down and highly polished.